massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/image-link.md

-Description: This pattern shows a link with an optional logo image
+Description: This pattern shows a link with an optional image

 ### Status
 * Stable as of 6.0.0